Condensed History of the Wabash

-There was a shortage of materials, for the iron of the rails had to be brought up river by boat from New Orleans to St. Louis and re-shipped again by boat from St, Louis up the Mississippi and Illinois Rivers to the tiny settlement of Meredosia, the city that was later designated as the starting point for the new road.
+There was a shortage of materials, for the iron of the rails had to be brought up river by boat from New Orleans to St. Louis and re-shipped again by boat from St. Louis up the Mississippi and Illinois Rivers to the tiny settlement of Meredosia, the city later designated as the starting point for the new road.

 Nearly three years after authorization for the construction of the new line, actual work was finally begun.
 Starting date was set for November, 1837, and when the first shovel full of earth was turned for the construction of the railroad, at Meredosia on the east bank of the Illinois River, the few supporters of the railroad on hand were outnumbered by the "canalers" who came from up and down the river to jeer.